johnosmond/breakdance-issues/README.md

 This is some code and instuctions for correcting or finding a work-around for some issues with the Breakdance Builder for WordPress.

+You can find a video about this here: https://youtu.be/3MJO1KQSS_E

 I like Breakdance Builder, but there are some issues with it.
 Recently, I've figured out how to correct some of them and would like to share my findings with you here.

 ## Issues